 A central problem in the design and evaluation of computer networks deals with the allocation of resources among competing demands (e.g., wireless channel bandwidth allocation to backlogged stations).
-In fact, resource allocation is a significant element in most of the technical (and nontechnical) problems we face today.
+In

 Most of our resource allocation problems arise from the unpredictability of the demand for the use of these resources, as well as from the fact that the resources are geographically distributed (as in computer networks).
 The computer networks field encounters such resource allocation problems in many forms and in many different computer system configurations.
 Our goal is to find allocation schemes that permit suitable concurrency in the use of devices (resources) so as to achieve efficiency and equitable allocation.
-A very popular approach in distributed systems is allocation on demand, as opposed to prescheduled allocation.
+A very popular approach in distributed systems is allocation on demand, as opposed to pre-scheduled allocation.
 On-demand allocation is found to be effective, since it takes advantage of statistical averaging effects.
 It comes in many forms in computer networks and is known by names such as asynchronous time division multiplexing, packet switching, frame relay, random access, and so forth.